mcaliman/mcaliman.github.io/_posts/en/mysql/2010-02-03-mysql-how-to-install-on-ubuntu-linux-mysql-without-synaptic-or-apt.md

 export PATH
 ```

-we also add the lines in `/etc/init.d/bootmisc.sh` to handle the automatic start-up of the mysql service
+Also, add these lines to `/etc/init.d/bootmisc.sh` to handle the automatic start-up of the MySQL service:

 ```bash
 MYSQL=/usr/local/mysql